BatoolBtoush/serverless/README.md

     - "**api/time**":

-        this path showed me a text message along with the date and time , as below:
+        this path showed me a text message along with the day, date and time as of today, as below:

         ![time](assets/testing-api-time.PNG)